Skip to main content

 • Access or manage integrations

-• View session recordings, transcripts, and AI feedback
+• Access any user’s session data, recordings, transcripts, and AI feedback

 • See aggregate analytics across the workspace